Vlach Quartet: The New Vlach Quartet/Vlach Quartet Prague

 They received guidance and mentoring from Josef Vlach, imparting an interpretative tradition from the school of Václav Talich, and underwent a course of training by the Melos Quartet of Stuttgart.
 They expanded the range of the repertoire of the earlier Quartet, both in international scope and in the time-frame represented.
 They won the prize for best interpretation of a contemporary Czech work at the Czech String Quartet Competition in Kroměříž in 1983.
 Their performance and broadcasts focused both on the classics and on the Czech repertoire, including the works of Antonín Dvořák, Bedřich Smetana, Leoš Janáček, and Bohuslav Martinů.
 Beginning in 1995, they recorded all of Dvořák's string quartets for the Naxos label.
 Other recordings include works by Schubert, Haydn, John Fernström, and others, on the Naxos, Marco Polo, Bohemia Music and Panton labels.

 The Quartet has performed throughout Europe, including Germany, Sweden, Denmark, Greece, and Luxembourg, and many of their concerts have been broadcast, for instance by the Bayerischer Rundfunk, the Südwestrundfunk, Danmarks Radio and Radio France.
 Czech Television has broadcast documentaries on both the old and the new Vlach Quartets.
 They have also toured the United States, with an opening concert in New York City in July 2004.
-They had a Residency in 1997 in Gifu, Japan, and were broadcast by NHK, Japan's principal station.
+They had a Residency in 1997 in Gifu, Japan, and were broadcast by NHK, Japan's principal network.
 In 2000 they led courses in interpretation at the conservatory in Ingesund, Sweden.
 In 2004 the Vlach Quartet Prague was Quartet-in-Residence in Schengen, Luxembourg.

 The Quartet's main collaborations are with Maria Kliegel (cello), Jenö Jandó and Ivan Klánský (pianists), Eduard Brunner and Dieter Klöcker (clarinet) and Maximilian Mangold (guitar).

 The quartet has received a number of prizes, including: an award for the best string quartet among the European competition at the International String Quartet Competition in Portsmouth, England, in 1985; the prize of the Czech Chamber Music Association in 1991; and the prize of the Czech Music Fund for a CD containing string quartets by Bedřich Smetana ("From My Life") and Leoš Janáček ("Intimate Letters") in 1992.
-In October 2000, they also won a Preis der deutschen Schallplattenkritik for a cpo recording of Esquisses Hébraïques: Clarinet Quintets on Jewish Themes, with Dieter Klöcker.
+In October 2000, they also won a Preis der deutschen Schallplattenkritik for a CPO recording of Esquisses Hébraïques: Clarinet Quintets on Jewish Themes, with Dieter Klöcker.